PullNotifier Logo

 Implements the payment processing requirements outlined in issue #456.
 Related to PR #789.

-Using keywords like Resolves, Fixes, or Closes will automatically close the corresponding issue on platforms like GitHub when the commit is merged into the main branch, making this a highly efficient and informative best practice.
+Using keywords like Resolves, Fixes, or Closes will automatically close the corresponding issue on platforms like GitHub when the commit is merged into the main branch.
+GitHub supports nine keywords in total: close, closes, closed, fix, fixes, fixed, resolve, resolves, and resolved — all case-insensitive.
+This means even past-tense forms like Fixed #123 work, making this a flexible and efficient practice.

 Why It's a Best Practice

 Key Insight: Your audience is a competent developer who is smart but lacks the specific context you had while making the change.
-Explain the problem, the solution, and the reasoning that connects them.
-Good communication is a cornerstone of effective software development.
+Assume they'll understand the code, but not the constraints, trade-offs, or business pressures that shaped your decision.

 Practical Implementation